CARNITOR INJECTION Rx

 Adults and Children:

-Secondary carnitine deficiency: 50mg/kg IV as slow (2–3 minutes) bolus inj or by infusion; usual max 300mg/kg.
-May give loading dose in severe metabolic crisis: see literature.
-ESRD: initially 10–20mg/kg dry body weight as slow (2–3 minutes) IV bolus inj into venous return line after each dialysis session; adjust dose based on trough levocarnitine levels.
+Secondary carnitine deficiency: 50mg/kg as slow (2–3mins) IV bolus inj or infusion; usual max 300mg/kg.
+May give loading dose in severe metabolic crisis: see full labeling.
+ESRD: initially 10–20mg/kg dry body weight as slow (2–3mins) IV bolus inj into venous return line after each dialysis session; adjust dose based on trough levocarnitine levels.

 Obtain baseline carnitine level; monitor blood chemistry, carnitine levels, vital signs, clinical condition.
 Seizure disorders.
 Renal insufficiency (oral forms).
-Pregnancy (Cat.B).
+Pregnancy.
 Nursing mothers: not recommended.

-GI upset/pain, body odor, seizures; inj: hypercalcemia, local reactions.
+GI upset/pain, body odor, seizures; hypersensitivity reactions (discontinue if occur).
+Inj: also inj site reactions.

 Neurology Advisor Articles